dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 ### Keep Your Circle Tight

-Getting that big break often requires getting the approval of other, already successful people who equally (desire?) their reputation and their already secured position.
+Getting that big break often requires getting the approval of other, already successful people who at least equally desire to protect their reputation and their already secured position.
 These people will want to vet anyone that gets close to them.
 They have a set of friends who have proven their trustworthiness and they're wary of letting people in.

 Similarly, you need to keep your circle tight.
 While new people can sometimes bring opportunity, they often come bearing baggage or rotten